-One thing seldom heard from the either the insurance company or from the third party claims administrator (TPA) is “we / I made a mistake”.
+One thing seldom heard from the insurance company or the third-party claims administrator (TPA) is “we / I made a mistake”.
 Mistakes happen.
 The difference between the excellent adjuster and the so-so adjuster is the number of mistakes made.
-Claims management , supervisors ,and managers also make errors in judgment, or unwittingly commit an oversight.
-There will not be a list of common claims handling mistakes on the insurance company’s website or TPA’s website.
-Therefore, we present what are common claims handling errors seen when the claims are audited by an independent claims auditor.
+Claims management, supervisors, and managers also make errors in judgment or unwittingly commit an oversight.
+There will not be a list of common claims handling mistakes on the insurance company’s or TPA’s websites.
+Therefore, we present common claims handling errors seen when the claims are audited by an independent claims auditor.

 20 Common Adjuster Mistakes

 - The failure to thoroughly investigate the claims including the establishment of the nature and extent of the injuries.

 - The failed to properly document the average weekly wage and to properly establish the TTD rate.

 - The failure to maintain the files on a diary (a regularly scheduled file review by the adjuster to ensure all needed activity has been completed).